-The Bert Hall Award for Commitment to the Health of the Community is an annual recognition presented by the Mat-Su Health Foundation to an individual or organization that consistently exemplifies commitment to working at the systems level to improve the health and wellness of people in the Mat-Su Borough.
+The Bert Hall Award for Commitment to the Health of the Community is an annual recognition presented to an individual or organization that consistently exemplifies commitment to working at the systems level to improve the health and wellness of Mat-Su residents.
 It was created in 2013 in honor of Mat-Su resident Bert Hall.

 “Solving complex community health problems doesn’t just happen with one organization, doesn’t just happen in a board room, and doesn’t just happen with talented people with extensive expertise,” said Mat-Su Health Foundation CEO Elizabeth Ripley.
 “It takes community partners.
 Sometimes these partners are organizations; other times, they are individuals.
 We are honored to recognize one such individual annually with the Bert Hall Award for Commitment to the Health of the Community.”

 Bert Hall has been a mentor and friend to many people in the Mat-Su.
 He has committed much of his life to making improvements in health and human services and the quality of life for veterans, for Mat-Su residents and for all Alaskans.
 He’s a tireless advocate for the people of Mat-Su and Alaska.
 For these reasons, the Mat-Su Health Foundation salutes him with an award named in his honor that is presented annually to a member of the community who lives up to his example.

 Bert Hall Award Recipients